Our Officers and Directors

 Lamont Turner - Mr. Turner serves as a Director for Franklin's Charge, a nonprofit organization focused on preserving America's threatened Civil War battlefields in Williamson County, Tennessee.
 Mr. Turner chaired the Enslaved Memorial Marker Unveiling at Carnton Plantation in The McGavock Cemetery.
 Mr. Turner also serves as a Director for The Public, a nonprofit organization focused on promoting anti-racism through education, advocacy and action.
 Mr. Turner is the author of WINNING Beyond The Scoreboard As The U.N.D.E.R.D.O.G.
 The Final Score Is What Counts!
 Mr. Turner will be releasing a book in 2021 on how the South can heal its Civil War wound of white supremacy in 2021.
 Mr. Turner is a Franklin, TN native who graduated from Battle Ground Academy high school.
 Mr. Turner later graduated from Vanderbilt University in 3 years with a B.S. in Human Organizational Development.
 Mr. Turner has spent the last 20 years as a medical sales consultant.
 Mr. Turner wants to help Tennesseans heal by uncovering the truth about Tennessee's violent racial past.

-John Ashworth - Mr. Ashworth serves as Executive Director and Project Manager at the Lynching Sites Project of Memphis, which works to identify and memorialize victims of lynching in Shelby County, Tennessee.
+John Ashworth - Mr. Ashworth serves as Board Chairperson of The Lynching Sites Project of Memphis, which works to identify and memorialize victims of lynching in Shelby County, Tennessee.
 He has also served as chairman of the Elbert Williams Memorial Committee, named for a 1940 lynching victim.
 Mr. Ashworth founded the Dunbar Carver Museum, which is dedicated to African-American history, and the Geneva Miller Historical Society of Brownsville, Tennessee.
 He is a Vietnam veteran with extensive work experience in the military and airline industry.

 Allan Ramsaur - Mr. Ramsaur served as Executive Director and Executive Director Emeritus of the Tennessee Bar Association from 1998 to 2018.
 He previously served as the Executive Director of the Nashville Bar Association for twelve years and at the Tennessee Association of Legal Services for seven years.
 Mr. Ramsaur holds a B.A. from Lanbuth University and a J.D. from the University of Tennessee College of Law.